wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 .. versionadded:: 3.1.0

-Is the time lapse between rotations.
-Maximum allowed value is 1TiB.
+This sets the size limit of alert files with a maximum allowed value of 1TiB.

 +-------------------------+------------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**       | 0 (disabled)                                                                                                                             |